YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/interfaces/cpp/i2c.rst

 =============

 .. note::
-    I2C a serial interface mainly used to talk to Sensors and ICs located on the same circuit board as the microcontroller.
+    I2C a serial interface mainly used to talk to sensors, peripherals and ICs located on the same circuit board as the microcontroller.
-    On Yggdrasil, almost all Sensors are connected to it with the ability to connect extra sensors through the Seeed or PMod connectors.
+    On Yggdrasil, almost all sensors are connected to it with the ability to connect extra peripherals through the Seeed or PMod connectors.

 Simple Usage
 ------------

-Reading from and writing to a I2C device is as simple as calling the `read` and `write` functions of the relevant I2C interface.
-For example, for a Sensor connected to the Grove A connector, the following code can be used to read data:
+Reading from and writing to a I2C device is as simple as calling the ``read`` and ``write`` functions of the relevant I2C interface.
+For example, for a sensor connected to the Grove A connector, the following code can be used to read data:

 .. code-block:: cpp

-    constexpr u8 DeviceAddress = 0x69;
+    constexpr u8 DeviceAddress = 0x42;

     // Read data directly
     auto value = bsp::I2CA::read<u8>(DeviceAddress);